 NABNE testing regulations require that you:

-- Keep your Registration Ticket with you at all times during the testing period.
+- Keep your Admission Ticket with you at all times during the testing period.
 You will be permitted to take into the testing room only:

-- One piece of your current government-issued photo identification (e.g., driver’s license, government-issued identification, or passport photo page)
+- One piece of current government-issued photo identification (e.g., driver’s license, government-issued identification, passport photo page, or passport card)

 - A non-alcoholic beverage in a closed (non-breakable) container

 - Leave ALL valuables at home.
 Leave all other personal belongings you bring to the test site are to be left in the designated area outside of the testing room.
-Turn off all electronic devices (e.g., cell phones, pagers, etc.), and leave them outside the testing room before you check in for the examination.
-You will not be allowed access to your personal belongings and will not be permitted to use any communication device at any time during the testing period.
+Before you check in for an examination, turn off all electronic devices (e.g., cell phones, pagers, etc.) and leave them in the designated area outside the testing room.
+You will not be allowed access to your personal belongings, and will not be permitted to use any communication device at any time during the testing period.
 NABNE will provide a monitored area outside of the testing room where personal belongings may be kept during the examination.
 NABNE will provide a monitored area outside of the testing room where personal belongings may be kept during the examination.
 NABNE will not be responsible if any of your belongings are lost, stolen, misplaced, or damaged in any way.

 - Books, notes, study materials, scratch paper